ndaraujo/portfolio-dev-lima/README.md

 ## 📜 Licença

 Este projeto está sob a licença MIT.
-(Você pode adicionar um arquivo de licença se desejar).